Land-Use Applications

 The combination of two (2) or more lots where no public dedication is modified, as of 01/10/2023 lot combinations have the same application requirements as Boundary Line Adjustments per Ordinance No. C-04-23; PLG-001-23.

 Public Benefit Rating System Application The State Open Space Tax Act, Chapter 84.34 RCW, provides an opportunity for landowners to apply for a reduction in property taxes for certain categories of open space, agricultural, and timber lands.
-This tax reduction is based upon a current use assessment (CUA) of the land rather than on the traditional fair market value system of "highest and best use.
+This tax reduction is based upon a current use assessment (CUA) of the land rather than on the traditional fair market value system of "highest and best use."

 Basis for Assessment for Island County PBRS Island County's PBRS establishes a priority ranking system for various open space resources, classifying them into high, medium, or low priority categories, and assigns a point value for each category.
 The PBRS's assessed valuation schedule determines the percentage of tax reduction based upon the total number of points accumulated under its rating.
 This document is a guide to the program's point criteria.